 "Yes, a therapy dog.
-Kurt might like having a therapy dog because often time when people suffer from depression we offer them therapy dogs for help."
-Dr. Moore said, "Therapy dogs provide affection and comfort to people and I think Kurt may like that because he won't have to deal with actual people.
-Let's say that Kurt gets into another episode, if he were to have a therapy dog the dog would give comfort to him and would calm him down.
+Kurt might like having a therapy dog because often time when people suffer from depression we offer them therapy dogs for help," Dr. Moore said, "Therapy dogs provide affection and comfort to people and I think Kurt may like that.
+He won't have to deal with actual people.
+Let's say that Kurt gets into another episode, if he were to have a therapy dog the dog would be able to give comfort to him and would calm him down.
 Lots of people have been recommending this saying that it really does help people or it puts them on the right track to them getting better."

 Burt nodded at what Dr. Moore is saying and glanced at his son.
 Kurt hasn't taken his eyes off the clock and by the way he's reacting about the therapy dog shows Burt that Kurt isn't even paying attention to their conversation.

 "Sure Doc.
 Let's try this therapy dog.
 When can we get one?"
-Burt asked willing to try anything at this point to bring back a smile on his son.
+Burt asked willing to try anything at this point to bring back a smile on his son's face.
 Dr. Moore smiled widely and grabbed a pen and paper.

 "Great!
-Thanks Doc."
-Burt said shaking hands with her with a smile.
+Thanks Doc," Burt said shaking her hand with a smile.
 "Hopefully this will help Kurt."

-"Hopefully."
-Dr. Moore prayed because if it didn't then Kurt is a lost cause.
+"Hopefully," Dr. Moore prayed because if it didn't then she feels that Kurt might be a loss cause.
 Burt nudged his son who seemed to blink and realized that the meeting is finally over.
 Kurt glanced at Dr. Moore who weakly smiled at Kurt.
 Kurt's expression was emotionless as he followed his dad out of her office and to their car.
 Honestly Kurt felt relieved when the meeting was done.
 God he hated going to Dr. Moore, like really?
 Why do they want to help him if he only wants to die?
 Wouldn't he just help them by dying so that they don't have to deal with him?

-Getting in his dad's trunk Kurt slammed the door shut to keep the warm air in from the cold air in January.
-Burt looked at his son who just stared at the window, his eyes dull holding no emotion as people walked by.
+Getting in his dad's truck, Kurt slammed the door shut to keep the warm air inside and the cold January wind outside.
+Burt looked at his son who just stared at the window, his eyes dull and holding no emotion as people walked by.
 Burt sighed and turned on the car to drive to the pound.
 Burt is not a religious man, but right now he prayed to whatever divine being there is that this dog would help his son smile again.

 "What?"
-Kurt asked confusingly.
+Kurt asked confusedly.
 Burt looked at his son and saw that he was looking back at him, alarmed.